sahianmol1/Bronco-for-Reddit/README.md

 ## ✅ Unit tests
 I have added unit tests for the `:search` module. checkout the unit test here.
-🚧 <br>Unit test for the other modules are work in progress 🚧.
+<br>🚧 Unit test for the other modules are work in progress 🚧.

 If you find this project valuable or if you like the app, please give it a star ⭐️!
 Your support means a lot and motivates me to continue improving the project. 🙏